cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 For everything else, `[/]` is the reference implementation : an OCL variant used in Acceleo 3.x and based on the MOFM2T OMG Standard.

-A specific plugin bring the `<%%>` syntax, it was the first interpreter supported by Sirius (long before Sirius was even named 'Sirius') and is using Acceleo 2 behind the scene.
+A specific plugin bring the `<%%>` syntax which was the first interpreter supported by Sirius (long before Sirius was even named 'Sirius') and is using Acceleo 2 behind the scene.
 The Acceleo2 syntax is a mix in between XPath and OCL syntax, it has been deprecated long ago (and as such has to be installed through a [specific update site](http://download.eclipse.org/sirius/updates/legacy)) but you might still find it in .odesign models which originated before Sirius was contributed to Eclipse.

-Being `<%%>`, `[/]` or even the "forever experimental" `ocl:`, every interpreter was implemented by integrating a pre-existing language and trying to make him happy about the dynamic nature of Sirius : during a diagram refresh, a given query might be evaluated thousands of times, each time on different `EObjects` which would not even necessarly share a common type.
+Being `<%%>`, `[/]` or even the "forever experimental" `ocl:`, every interpreter was implemented by integrating a pre-existing language and trying to make him happy about the dynamic nature of Sirius : during a diagram refresh, a given query might be evaluated thousands of times, each time on different `EObjects` which would not even necessarly share a common type, each time  with different variables values.

 This *worked* but sometime would lead to fairly complex code just to *integrate* things.
 To make the MTL interpreter (`[/]`) happy enough to evaluate the query we had to create templates in memory keeping the parameters signature, comparing the signatures with the new context for each variable change and evicting those templates at some point.

-Fairly complex code generaly means subtle bugs and sub-optimal performance and/or memory usage.
+Fairly complex code generally means subtle bugs, sub-optimal performance and/or memory usage.

 The interpreter is a cornerstone of the flexibility provided by Sirius, it also is a key player in the performance you'll get in the end, so as heavy users of Sirius where painfully migrating from `<%%>` to `[/]` we quickly noticed that we would be better of with an implementation specificaly tailored for Sirius and that it would come at a fraction of the cost of all those migrations.